A synergistic approach to optical modeling of PCSELs through rigorous methods and the coupled-wave theory: Two PCSEL models and BIC states

-To make the two PCSEL types comparable, both Type I and Type II PhC layers are embedded in the same GaN-based epitaxial multilayer stack, which is introduced in Table~\ref{tab:table1}.
 As already mentioned, the multilayer stack under study closely resembles blue PCSELs realized in \cite{emoto2022wide}.
 The presented PCSEL platform has not been intentionally optimized as an ultimate design proposal and serves here as merely a realistic study model.
 Neither the optical losses associated with material absorption nor the optical gain of the active region are included in our model.
 Additionally, the top p-type electrode pad has been omitted since the ITO layer of 200 nm proved to be sufficiently thick to optically isolate fundamental guided modes of interest.
 Having said that, it is important to keep in mind that a p-type electrode can act as an optical reflector, which redirects and redistributes the optical field, thus leading to a significant modification of upward and downward radiation rates $\alpha_{\text{up,down}}$ of a lasing device (on that matter see e.g. \cite{emoto2022wide,ishizaki2023enhancement,lang2025mode}).
 Here, we do not take into account or make an accent on such effects, since power maximization and laser performance optimization are beyond the scope of this study.
 Moreover, we do not take into account any finite-size effects, such as, e.g., in-plane optical losses, assuming a periodically infinite PCSEL in the lateral $xy$-plane.